 Designers, if I alienated you in point #2, I hope this one will win you back.
 Using imagery is one of the best ways to quickly attract interest in your material.
 Often, a picture or symbol can be a simpler and faster way to communicate a concept than the written word, so leading with an image can make it much easier for your subscribers to understand what you are offering in your article.
 In the “Before” example above, the logo and tagline in the header are the largest pieces of imagery in the newsletter.
 But in the “After” example, they’ve been reduced considerably to give priority to the editorial image at the beginning of the article teaser.
 Making that image linkable to the full article is a great way to encourage more subscribers to move from the email back to your site.

 I saved this point for last, because it’s the hardest thing to say and the hardest thing to do.
 Frankly, most business writing is of very poor quality.
 But fortunately, most people are capable of much better writing than they actually produce.
 This doesn’t mean that everyone has what it takes to be a great writer, but everyone can improve.
 First, I’d recommend reading On Writing Well by William Zinsser.
 It’s a simple to read but enormously helpful book for anyone who needs to write in a professional setting, full of easy to understand principles and many sensible ways to apply them.
 Keep this book at your desk and make it your go-to resource for any writing you do at work.

 Practically, however, one of the best ways to improve your writing is to give yourself the time you actually need to write well.
-It's not like dashing off an email- it should not be taken to casually or rushed.
+It’s not like dashing off an email- it should not be taken to casually or rushed.
 If you need to write regularly, then you need to set aside time and make it a priority to use that time for writing.
-I wrote quite a bit about the discipline of writing in an article back in March on How to Write a Newsletter.
-In addition to that, we have many writing-related resources on our site.
+I wrote quite a bit about the discipline of writing and we have many writing-related resources on our site.
 Here are a few: